 As we age our skin loses its ability to hold in moisture and elastin production decreases, causing wrinkles.
 Alongside providing long-lasting hydration, rosehip oil ramps up collagen production and increases skin elasticity.

-Improved elasticity and skin thickness often leads to increases in skin elasticity and bounce back.
-The improved smoothness, softness and lowered wrinkle count in the skin result in a more youthful complexion.
+Improved elasticity and skin thickness often lead to increases in skin elasticity and bounce back.
+The improved smoothness, softness and lowered wrinkle count in the skin resulting in a more youthful complexion.

 3. Exfoliation & brightening

 Because of its high vitamin, A content, rosehip oil possesses exfoliation properties.
 We’re not talking acid levels by any means, but by using it daily you’re encouraging cell turnover and sloughing away dead skin.